agnostism/sayori/readme.md

 ## Composables

 Lilly exports a function decorator called `Composable`.
-Any two composable functions can be composed using the `|` operator.
+Any two composable functions can be composed using the pipe operator.
 For example,

 ```py
 from lilly import Composable